4th of July sales: get discounts on cheap gaming gear, 4K TV deals, smart tech, and more

-The 4th of July sales are a great mid-year time to pick up a bargain or deal on tech.
-Way ahead of waiting for the winter sales, the 4th of July sales are a prime opportunity to inject some new-tech goodness into your home and your life to enhance the summer weeks.
+Every 4th of July sale is worth a look, and this year's are no exception.
+Way ahead of waiting for the winter sales, the 4th of July sales are a splendid prime opportunity to inject some new-tech goodness into your home and your life to enhance the summer weeks.
 Particularly after the weird first half of the year we've all had, across the globe, something shiny and new - and, importantly, discounted - will be a small but nice and exciting comfort this summer.

 Although we're ahead of the actual date, the Independence Day sales, like most other sales events, have already begun this week and, like most other sales events, might well continue on after the holiday itself - we'll wait to confirm that of course.
 Whatever happens, though, we're rounding up some of the best 4th of July deals right here.